trachten/cpisync/README.md

   4. Collect relevant statistics
      ```cpp
-         mySyncClient.printStats();
-         mySyncClient.mySyncVec[0]->getXmitBytes();
-         mySyncClient.mySyncVec[0]->getRecvBytes();
-         mySyncClient.mySyncVec[0]->getSyncTime();
+        //The sync index is decided by the order you added your sync in
+        //If your GenSync has only 1 sync the index is 0
+         mySyncClient.printStats(syncIndex); //Returns a string of formatted stats about your sync
+         mySyncClient.mySyncVec[syncIndex]->getName(); //Retruns the name and parameters for your sync
+         mySyncClient.getXmitBytes(syncIndex); //Returns the number of bytes transmitted by this sync
+         mySyncClient.getRecvBytes(syncIndex); //Returns the number of bytes received by this sync
+         mySyncClient.getCommTime(syncIndex); //Returns the amount of time in seconds that the sync spent sending and receiving info through a socket
+         mySyncClient.getIdleTime(syncIndex); //The amount of time spent waiting for a connection or for a peer to finish computation
+         mySyncClient.getCompTime(syncIndex); //The amount of time spent doing computations

      ```

 ## Parameters & Syncs:
    * **Included Sync Protocols:**
        * CPISync
             * Perform the procedure described [here](http://ipsit.bu.edu/documents/ieee-it3-web.pdf).
 The maximum number of differences that can be reconciled must be specified by setting mBar.
+The server does the necessary computations while the client waits, and returns the required values to the client
        * CPISync_OneLessRound
-            * Perform CPISync with set elements represented in full in order to reduce the amount of rounds of communication by one (No hash inverse round of communication)
+            * Perform CPISync with set elements represented in full in order to reduce the amount of rounds of communication by one (No hash inverse round of communication).
+The server does the necessary computations while the client waits, and returns the required values to the client
        * OneWayCPISync
             * Perform CPISync in one direction, only adding new elements from the client to the server.
 The client's elements are not updated.
+The server does the necessary computations and determines what elements they need to add to their set.
+The client does not receive a return message and does not have their elements updated
        * ProbCPISync
-            * Perform CPISync with a given mBar but if the amount of differences is larger than that, double mBar until the sync is successful
+            * Perform CPISync with a given mBar but if the amount of differences is larger than that, double mBar until the sync is successful.
+The server does the necessary computations while the client waits, and returns the required values to the client
        * InteractiveCPISync
             * Perform CPISync but if there are more than mBar differences, divide the set into `numPartitions` subsets and attempt to CPISync again.
 This recurses until the sync is successful.
+The server does the necessary computations while the client waits, and returns the required values to the client
        * FullSync
-            * Each peer sends their set contents in its entirety and the set differences are determined and repaired
+            * The client sends the server its set contents and the server determines what elements it needs from the clients set.
+The server also determines what elements the client needs and sends them back.
        * IBLTSync
-            * Each peer encodes their set into an [Invertible Bloom Lookup Table](https://arxiv.org/pdf/1101.2245.pdf) with a size determined by NumExpElements and sends it to their peer.
-The differences are determined by "subtracting" the IBLT's from each other and attempting to peel the resulting IBLT
+            * Each peer encodes their set into an [Invertible Bloom Lookup Table](https://arxiv.org/pdf/1101.2245.pdf) with a size determined by NumExpElements and the client sends their IBLT to their per.
+The differences are determined by "subtracting" the IBLT's from each other and attempting to peel the resulting IBLT.
+The server peer then returns the elements that the client peer needs to update their set
        * OneWayIBLTSync
-            * Perform IBLTSync  but only the server peer has their set elements updated
+            * The client sends their IBLT to their server peer and the server determines what elements they need to add to their set.
+The client does not receive a return message and does not update their set
    * **Builder Sync Parameters:**
        * setProtocol: Set the protocol that your sync will execute
            * *All syncs*